mtorials/dial-phone/README.md

 ```

 If you want to receive your custom events you have to register these when creating the `DailPhone` object.
+THis is done with a `SerializersModule`.

+*More information necessary, feel free to contact me...*

 ### Send Custom Events